 Promoting Science & Technology for Caribbean Youth

 Dr. Dinah Sah is President and Director of CADSTI-New England.
 She is also a member of the Caribbean Science Foundation’s (CSF) Governing Council and co-directs the CSF’s Student Program for Innovation in Science and Engineering (SPISE).
-SPISE is an annual intensive four-week enrichment residential summer program held at the University of West Indies in Barbados for promising Caribbean high-school students 16 to 17 years of age who are interested in pursuing careers in science and engineering.
-Dr. Sah has more than 20 years of experience in research and drug development in the biotechnology industry, and is currently Senior Vice President of Neuroscience at Voyager Therapeutics, a start-up biotech company in Cambridge, MA.
-Prior to Voyager, Dr. Sah served at Alnylam Pharmaceuticals where she was Vice President of Research, Biogen (now Biogen Idec), and Signal Pharmaceuticals.
+Dr. Sah has more than 25 years of experience in research and drug development in the biotechnology industry, and was most recently Chief Scientific Officer at Voyager Therapeutics, a start-up biotech company in Cambridge, MA.
+Prior to Voyager, Dr. Sah served at Alnylam Pharmaceuticals where she was Vice President of Research, Biogen, and Signal Pharmaceuticals.
 Her accomplishments include leadership of multiple programs from early research through Phase 1 clinical trials, and the discovery of novel therapeutic targets and drug candidates that advanced into clinical development.
-Most recently, her leadership of drug discovery programs based on RNAi therapeutics resulted in the landmark demonstration of human proof-of-mechanism for this novel class of drugs in patients.
+Her leadership of drug discovery programs based on RNAi therapeutics resulted in the landmark demonstration of human proof-of-mechanism for this novel class of drugs in patients.
+She is an inventor on more than 40 patents and her publications across diverse research areas include articles in the journals Nature Medicine, Nature Biotechnology, Nature Neuroscience, Nature Chemical Biology, Nature Reviews Drug Discovery, Molecular Therapeutics, Neuron, PNAS, and EMBO Journal.
 Dr. Sah received a B.S. in Biology from MIT, her Ph.D. in Neurobiology from Harvard University, and her post-doctoral training at Harvard Medical School.

 Dr. Richard Fauconier is the Secretary of CADSTI-New England.
-He is also an electrical engineer and former physics teacher, with more than a decade of experience in various aspects of electronics and embedded computing.
-He has created radar algorithms for target discrimination and tracking, wavelet-based algorithms for the recognition of chemicals on surfaces by their diffusely reflected infrared spectra, digital signal processing algorithms for the recognition of disturbed earth by machine analysis of scattered infrared spectra, and DSP algorithms for automatic noise reduction in audio and communication systems.
+He is also a Principal Electrical Engineer at Precisyx, LLC and a former physics teacher, with more than a decade of experience in various aspects of electronics and embedded computing.
+Dr. Fauconier has created radar algorithms for target discrimination and tracking, wavelet-based algorithms for the recognition of chemicals on surfaces by their diffusely reflected infrared spectra, digital signal processing algorithms for the recognition of disturbed earth by machine analysis of scattered infrared spectra, and DSP algorithms for automatic noise reduction in audio and communication systems.
 Before becoming an engineer, Dr. Fauconier was a mathematics and physics teacher in Trinidad, West Indies, a physics and electronics teacher in Brooklyn, New York, USA, and an adjunct professor in computer communications at New York City Technical College.
 Since arriving in New England, he has been a volunteer in education causes in the Greater Boston area.
 Dr. Fauconier received his B.Sc. in Physics from the University of the West Indies, his M.S. in Electrical Engineering from Polytechnic University (now New York University's School of Engineering) and his Ph.D. in electrical engineering from Rensselaer Polytechnic Institute.

 *CADSTI-New England is a United States-Based Non-Profit 501 (c) (3) Organization